slatedocs/slate/source/index.md

 `https://api.contently.com/v1/taxonomy`

 The *taxonomy* endpoint provides you with access to publication level data that helps you understand your stories in a broader context.
-It returns story attributes, story fields, and user data to enable mappings between data on the Contently platform and the respective fields on your side.
+It returns story attributes, publication story fields, and user data to enable mappings between data on the Contently platform and the respective fields on your side.

 ### Users